 In the example shown, we have a list of T-shirts that includes color and size.
 However, the size is abbreviated as "S" for small and "L" for large.
-Lets say you want to write a formula to expand these abbreviations and show either the word "Small" or "Large" in column E. In other words:
+There are only these two sizes in the data.
+Let's say you want to write a formula to expand these abbreviations and show either the word "Small" or "Large" in column E. In other words:

 - If a cell in column D contains "S", return "Small".